MicrosoftEdge/WebView2Feedback/specs/PermissionManagement.md

             {
                 wil::unique_cotaskmem_string source;
                 CHECK_FAILURE(args->get_Source(&source));
+                // Permission management APIs are only used on the app's
+                // permission management page.
                 if (source.get() != m_sampleUri)
                 {
                     return S_OK;
                 }
                 wil::unique_cotaskmem_string message;
                 CHECK_FAILURE(args->TryGetWebMessageAsString(&message));
+                // The app's permission management page can provide a way for the
+                // end user to change permissions.
+For example, the page can have a
+                // `Set Permission` button that triggers a dialog, where the user
-                if (wcscmp(message.get(), L"SetPermission") == 0)
+                // specifies the desired origin, permission kind, and state. if (wcscmp(message.get(), L"SetPermission") == 0)
                 {
                     m_appWindow->RunAsync([this] { ShowSetPermissionDialog(); });